 Just off the Atlantic coast of Canada, bordering Quebec and hovering over America’s New England, sits the three Maritime provinces of Nova Scotia, New Brunswick, and Prince Edward Island.
 It’s pretty straightforward where they get their name from (being directly next to the sea and all) but it’s not as clear-cut which coastal provinces get this famed designation.

-It's One of the Most Culturally Rich Places in the Whole of Canada
+It's One of the Most Culturally Rich Places in Canada

 Charlottetown Harbour, Prince Edward Island

-Sure, at 152 years old, Canada may be young (for a country).
+Sure, Canada may be young for a country.
 But there’s a long history that precedes the nation’s official birth in 1867.
 In what would later be known as present-day Nova Scotia, Prince Edward Island, and southern and eastern New Brunswick, the indigenous group known as the Mi’kmaq inhabited and cultivated the area, unifying it culturally and linguistically.

 In just 150 short years, the Maritimes passed from the control of the Mi’kmaq to the French to the British, creating upheaval but also an indelible mosaic of aboriginal, French, Gaelic, and countless other cultural influences that’s unlike anything you’ll see anywhere else in the world.

-Because of its relative distance from major Canadian metropolises like Toronto, Vancouver or Montreal, the Maritimes are not usually visited by tourists in Canada.
+Because of its relative distance from major Canadian metropolises like Toronto, Vancouver, and Montreal, the Maritimes are not usually visited by tourists in Canada.
 Honestly, even many Canadians have never visited the region.